ChenLingPeng/bpf-sockmap/README.md

 [Vagrant](https://www.vagrantup.com/) can be used to spin up a virtual environment to test the BPF programs.
 The environment depends on [VirtualBox](https://www.virtualbox.org/wiki/Downloads) but other [providers](https://www.vagrantup.com/docs/providers/) exist.

+This example start two server listen on 0.0.0.0:12345 & 127.0.0.1:12346.
+Client connect to 12345 and server will redirect data from client to 12346 using sockmap/

 ```
 $ vagrant plugin install vagrant-reload
 $ vagrant box list | grep ubuntu/bionic64 || vagrant box add ubuntu/bionic64